-Hangovers: Definition, Causes, Symptoms, Remedies, How Long it Last and How to Fix it
+Hangovers: Definition, Causes, Symptoms, Remedies, How Long It Last and How to Fix It

 A hangover refers to the unpleasant physiological and psychological effects that follow the consumption of alcohol, typically arising after the intoxicating effects of the alcohol have worn off.
 In the United States, hangover-related absenteeism (from school and work) and poor job performance cost $148 million dollars each year, according to the American Addiction Centers..